Zverik/everydoor-website/docs/plugins/metadata/presets.md

 * `removeTags`: which tags to remove when changing the type of the object to another preset.
 * `fields`: a list of string identifiers of fields to present in an editor.
 Can include a reference to fields of another preset, starting with "@": in the example, it adds a custom field on top of the standard fields of a `bottle_return` preset.
 Currently you cannot reference plugin-packaged presets here.
 * `moreFields`: same, but for the initially collapsed extended field list.
 If omitted, and when `fields` contain a reference to a preset, it will be populated from the `moreFields` list of that preset.
 * `standard`: by default, the editor panel constructs a third group of fields, "standard fields".
-Those contain a name, address, and other stuff.
+Those contain an address and a level for everything, and a name, wheelchair access and other stuff for amenities.
 For custom forms that could be undesired, so when this key is set to `false`, fields will be presented as-is.

-If a `fields` list is missing, the preset is considered to be a part of a [name suggestion index](https://github.com/osmlab/name-suggestion-index): it will appear in a differently-colored tile in search results, and will have its fields retrieved from a matching normal preset.
+If the `fields` list is missing, the preset is considered to be a part of a [name suggestion index](https://github.com/osmlab/name-suggestion-index): it will appear in a differently-colored tile in search results, and will have its fields retrieved from a matching normal preset.

 Plugin presets take priority over bundled presets, so it is possible to override some of those.
 For example, this snippet adds a custom `benchType` field to the bench preset (while losing the translations and custom search terms):